Skip to main content

 “I suppose you will remain here and not go with me?”
 She asked.
 Kalyani looked up at her sister with a faint smile.

 “Go where?
 Back to the society where I will be forgotten in a corner of a large house?
 I am better off here.”
 Abhaya stared at her sister for a brief moment and felt guilty for judging her.
-She could not admit even to herself that even when she wanted Kalyani to be happy, she never pictured her leading a normal life, wearing coloured clothes and growing her hair, unlike a Hindu widow would.
+She could not admit even to herself that, even when she wanted Kalyani to be happy, she never pictured her leading a normal life, wearing coloured clothes and growing her hair, unlike a Hindu widow would.
 Even when her naive childishness made her think of Didi falling in love again, she never really thought it was beyond wishful thinking.
 It was unlike anything she had grown up seeing.
 And now the way Kalyani spoke of Sharat… It scared her.
-Her upbringing taught her that marriages were meant for seven lives, good or bad, one stuck by the way her mother did.
+Her upbringing taught her that marriages were meant for seven lives, good or bad, and one stuck by the way her mother did.
 But if Kalyani felt something outside her marriage, even as a widow, was it not a sin?
 But then was it?
 Did Kalyani not deserve happiness, too?

 “He will be fine.”
 Abhaya tried to reassure her by rubbing her back.
 “But you need to tell me how you ended up here.”